Azure-Samples/blockchain/blockchain-workbench/scripts/aad-setup/readme.md

 First we need to locate your App.

 1. Login to Azure and click on the list of Active Directories
-2. Select the directly you used for Workbench
+2. Select the directory you used for Workbench

 ![](./media/8.png)